The Bibbulmun (Bib) Track stretches 1003 kms from Kalamunda to Albany and is Western Australia’s longest walking trail.

 Kicking off at the Bibbulmun Track Northern Terminus (Kalamunda), we will travel through the former golf course that is now known as Jorgensen Park and into Kalamunda National Park.
 Following the creek line of Piesse Brook downwards we will admire spectacular valley views before we start heading up hill past granite outcrops and boulders and through lush mixed Jarrah forest.
 Shortly after we pass the Camel Farm the track levels out and it is only a short 2.5km until we reach ‘home’ for the night at Hewitt’s Hill Campsite.

-Hewitt’s Hill Campsite – Ball Creek Campsite 12.8 kms
+Hewitt’s Hill Campsite – Helena Campsite 21.5 kms

-After a tasty trail breakfast you will pack up camp and begin day two, which is a relatively easy day compared to day one.
+After a tasty trail breakfast you will pack up camp and begin day two, which is a long day compared to day one, but the first half is relatively easy and flat.
 Passing numerous granite outcrops on your way to South Ledge, you will begin to understand the beauty of the Darling Ranges.
 As you approach the Mundaring Weir and Lake CY O’Connor you will marvel in its beauty and after reading the interpretive signage have an appreciation of the work that went into building this impressive structure regarded as one of the world’s great engineering projects.
-After crossing the weir, you will head up to the Mundaring Weir Hotel for lunch and a rest break (congrats you are just over half way through today’s journey).
-After a recharging session, you will make your way through the Perth Hills Discovery Centre and onwards to Ball Creek Campsite.
+After crossing the weir, you will head past the Mundaring Weir Hotel and onto the Perth Hills Discovery Centre.
+From here it is a gentle descent to Ball Creek Campsite for a well deserved break and tasty trail lunch.

-As you recharge on a delicious trail lunch, you will be surrounded by picturesque Helena River Valley views.
-But as you know what goes down, must come up so expect a steep ascent out of Helena to start your afternoon hiking session.
+Today you’ll enjoy your delicious trail breakfast whilst surrounded by picturesque Helena River Valley views – what a way to start the day!
+Today will be your shortest day, but with some great climbs that’ll get the blood pumping!
+As as you know what goes down, must come up, so expect a steep ascent out of Helena to start your third day of hiking.
 The following few kms are relatively flat/slightly downhill which allow for comfortable hiking as you enjoy the views down to Chinaman’s Gully from one of the many granite platforms along the trail.
-As you near the Helena River crossing the fresh scent of Karri Hazel greets you and the trial morphs from Wandoo to Jarrah and then back again to Wandoo in the blink of an eye.
+As you near the Helena River crossing the fresh scent of Karri Hazel greets you and the trail morphs from Wandoo to Jarrah and then back again to Wandoo in the blink of an eye.
 This is such a special section of the Bib!
-Arriving at Waalegh Campsite you will be incredibly proud of today’s hiking effort and be rewarded with a gorgeous sunset and hot meal!
+Arriving at Waalegh Campsite just after lunch time, you’ll get a great opportunity to rest, take in the views and reminisce about what your amazing journey so far.
+Whilst you enjoy your tasty hot meal you’ll have a front row seat to amazing sunset views over the valley too!

 Waalegh Campsite – Dale Rd 17.9 kms